timescale/timescaledb/getting-started/examples/nyc-taxi/README.md

 This creates a `trips` table with:
 - Automatic time-based partitioning on `pickup_datetime`
 - Columnstore enabled for fast analytical queries
-- Segmentation by `cab_type` for optimal compression
+- Segmentation by `pickup_boroname` for optimal compression (6 boroughs)
-- Indexes for common query patterns
+- Full trip details including fares, distances, and coordinates

 ### Step 3: Load Sample Data